ekajjake/socketfall/acceptance_criteria.md

 1. Pleb can visit splash page and click 'Join Game'
 2. Pleb can enter their name, and access code, and click 'Join Game'
-3. If code is valid, Pleb gets sent to the lobby
+  1. If code is valid, Pleb gets sent to the lobby
-4. If code is not valid, Pleb receives try again message
+  2. If code is not valid, Pleb receives try again message
+  3. Pleb can return to splash screen via 'Cancel' button

 ### 3. Everyone (Lobby)